java-romp/jromp/README.md

 - `critical` - Executes a block of code in a critical section.
 - `atomic` - Executes a block of code atomically.
 - `reduction` - Performs a reduction operation.
+- (NEW) `masked` - Executes a block of code in the specified thread.

 ### Supported variables